Karan Grover: Early life

 Grover was born on 22 June 1982.
-He studied chemical engineering from Institute of Technology, Mumbai and an event management course from National Institute of Event Management.
+He studied chemical engineering from the Institute of Technology, Mumbai and an event management course from the National Institute of Event Management.

 Grover worked as an event manager for a year before receiving an offer to appear on Gladrags.

 Career

 Grover worked with Omung Kumar's event management company for a year before participating in the Gladrags contest in 2004.
-He was amongst the five finalists.
+He was among the five finalists.
+He then became a VJ for Zee Music.

-He made his television debut in 2004 as Arjun Goenka in Saarrthi.
+He made his acting television debut in 2004 as Arjun Goenka in Saarrthi.
 After which he appeared in several shows, including Meri Awaz Ko Mil Gayi Roshni, Woh Rehne Waali Mehlon Ki, Yahaaan Main Ghar Ghar Kheli, Hum Aapke Hain In Laws, Teri Meri Love Stories and Lakhon Mein Ek and Punar Vivah.
 In 2007, he participated in Star Plus's Nach Baliye 3 with Kavita Kaushik.

 In 2015, Grover made his film debut with Wedding Pullav where he played J. In 2016, he played Shantanu Kant in Bahu Hamari Rajni Kant opposite Ridhima Pandit.
 He also appeared in Vikram Bhatt's web series Spotlight 2 which aired on Viu.

 From 2019 to 2020, Grover portrayed Dr. Rohit Sippy in Star Plus's Kahaan Hum Kahaan Tum opposite Dipika Kakar.
 From 2021 to 2022, he playing the role of Angad Maan in Colors TV's popular show Udaariyaan.
 Since July 2022, he portrayed Ritesh Malhotra in Star Bharat's Bohot Pyaar Karte Hai.